arush-3009/real-time-hand-gesture-game-controller/README.md

 ![PyTorch](https://img.shields.io/badge/PyTorch-2.0+-red.svg)
 ![License](https://img.shields.io/badge/license-MIT-green.svg)

-## 🎮 Overview
+## Overview

-This project implements an end-to-end machine learning pipeline for real-time hand gesture recognition, enabling touchless game control through a webcam.
+This project implements an end-to-end machine learning pipeline using, mainly a custom, from scratch, Convolutional Neural Network and a custom self-procured dataset for real-time hand gesture recognition, enabling touchless game control through a webcam.
 The system uses MediaPipe for hand tracking and a custom CNN for gesture classification, achieving **99.5% accuracy** on a diverse dataset.

 ## ✨ Features